MicrosoftDocs/win32/desktop-src/ETW/example-that-creates-a-session-and-enables-a-manifest-based-provider.md

 ---
-Description: 'The following example shows how to start a trace session, enables a manifest-based or classic provider, disables the provider and then stops the session.' ms.assetid: '13c83b62-9235-4101-82a9-a118e6ece3d5'
+Description: The following example shows how to start a trace session, enables a manifest-based or classic provider, disables the provider and then stops the session. ms.assetid: 13c83b62-9235-4101-82a9-a118e6ece3d5
-title: 'Example that Creates a Session and Enables a Manifest-based or Classic Provider'
+title: Example that Creates a Session and Enables a Manifest-based or Classic Provider ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Example that Creates a Session and Enables a Manifest-based or Classic Provider